 My money is on Messiah Hamid, the young Occupier who supposedly has nine arrests to her name and got her shirt torn off by NYPD on Saturday.

 Do you really think she’s 16 years old?

 Haven’t any of you ever seen 21 Jump Street?

-Messiah (left) is probably a captain.
+Messiah (above) is probably a captain.
 Probably a 20-year veteran of the force.

 What about Iraqi War veteran Scott Olsen?